Soo K. Chan

-Soo K. Chan (born 1962) is an architect based in Singapore.
-He is the founding principal and design director of SCDA Architects Pte Ltd, a multi-disciplinary firm engaging in the practice of architecture, interior, landscape and product design.
+Soo Khian Chan (born 7 January 1962) is an architect based in Singapore.
+He is the founding principal and design director of SCDA Architects Pte Ltd, a multi-disciplinary firm engaging in the practice of architecture and interior, landscape and product design.

 Academic career

 Chan obtained his Bachelor of Arts degree from Washington University in St. Louis and Master of Architecture degree at Yale University.
 He has taught and lectured in several international architectural schools including National University of Singapore, Syracuse University, Tamkang University, Taipei, University of Paris and Notre Dame University.
 He is currently a practicing professor at the National University of Singapore.
 Chan cites Louis Kahn, Otto Wagner, Le Corbusier, and Mies van der Rohe as design inspirations.

 Other career

 Chan has served on the Singapore Design Council and the Singapore Design Advisory Panel for the Urban Redevelopment Authority and the Housing Development Board.

 He is listed as one of the designers of Poliform and has a line of furniture called Soori.